 The Town’s Northern border and mailing location is the city of Oshkosh.
 Schools are comprised of either the Oshkosh Area Public School District or other options include Lourdes Academy, Valley Christian, and Grace Lutheran/Winnebago Lutheran Academy.

-The Town has become home due to the many opportunities that is provides to meet some very conscientious and hospitable people.
+The Town has become home to many because of the numerous opportunities it provides.
 Because of our location being in-between the mid-size cities of Oshkosh and Fond du Lac, the residence of the Town have convenient access to opportunities and events of interest offered in both communities.
 From those points of interest, a person can venture North to Green Bay or South to Milwaukee or Madison.